 Public Access Projects Start this Year!

 Shortly after the passage of Measure AA, the District Board of Directors prioritized and approved two public access projects and additional staff resources to focus on La Honda Creek and open the Preserve to the public.
 Priority land stewardship projects identified in the Master Plan, including pond repairs and improvements to grazing infrastructure, continue to proceed simultaneously.
+These improvements will ensure that increased visitor use will be safely and successfully integrated into the ranching operations.

 The La Honda Creek Master Plan includes: